ValeriiSyrov/skillify-docs/README.md

-# Skillify Legal & Documentation
+# Protafy Legal & Documentation

-This repository contains legal documents and documentation for the **Skillify** mobile application.
+This repository contains legal documents and documentation for the **Protafy** mobile application.

 ## Contents